Tokyo: Climate

 The former city of Tokyo and the majority of Tokyo prefecture lie in the humid subtropical climate zone (Köppen climate classification: Cfa), with hot, humid summers and mild to cool winters with occasional cold spells.
 The region, like much of Japan, experiences a one-month seasonal lag.
 The warmest month is August, which averages 26.9 C. The coolest month is January, averaging 5.4 C. The record low temperature was -9.2 °C on January 13, 1876.
 The record high was 39.5 °C on July 20, 2004.

 The record highest low temperature is 30.3 °C, on August 12, 2013, making Tokyo one of only seven observation sites in Japan that have recorded a low temperature over 30 °C.

 Annual rainfall averages nearly 1600 mm, with a wetter summer and a drier winter.
 The growing season in Tokyo lasts for about 322 days from around mid-February to early January.
-Snowfall is sporadic, and occurs almost annually.
+Snowfall is sporadic and occurs almost annually.
 Tokyo often sees typhoons every year, though few are strong.
 The wettest month since records began in 1876 was October 2004, with 780 mm of rain, including 270.5 mm on the ninth of that month.
 The most recent of four months on record to observe no precipitation is December 1995.
 Annual precipitation has ranged from 879.5 mm in 1984 to 2229.6 mm in 1938.

-Tokyo has experienced significant warming of its climate since temperature records began in 1876.

-The western mountainous area of mainland Tokyo, Okutama also lies in the humid subtropical climate (Köppen classification: Cfa).
+The western mountainous area of mainland Tokyo, Okutama, also lies in the humid subtropical climate (Köppen classification: Cfa).

 The climates of Tokyo's offshore territories vary significantly from those of the city.
 The climate of Chichijima in Ogasawara village is on the boundary between the tropical savanna climate (Köppen classification: Aw) and the tropical rainforest climate (Köppen classification: Af).
 It is approximately 1,000. km south of the Greater Tokyo Area, resulting in much different climatic conditions.

 Tokyo's easternmost territory, the island of Minamitorishima in Ogasawara village, is in the tropical savanna climate zone (Köppen classification: Aw).
 Tokyo's Izu and Ogasawara islands are affected by an average of 5.4 typhoons a year, compared to 3.1 in mainland Kantō.